 As for Rush Limbaugh, he’s never pretended to be the kind of conservative that, say, Bill Bennett is.
 Limbaugh doesn’t constantly invoke high-minded notions of morality and ethics in his arguments, and neither does he present himself personally as any sort of saint.
 He touts conservatism (and in particular Reagan conservatism) as the most effective philosophy to benefit and inspire Americans and people in general.
 He’s an economic and personal-freedom-oriented conservative.
 He is pro-life and is socially conservative in broad terms, and believes in God, but doesn’t beat those drums in particular, preferring to speak from a pragmatic perspective: Conservatism works; liberalism doesn’t.
 To be sure, he makes fun of the mannerisms of certain liberal gay members of congress, but he makes fun of the mannerisms of anyone who comes into his target zone by virtue of being liberal, whether that’s John Kerry, Jesse Jackson, Bill Clinton or Barack Obama.
 He’s most certainly not politically correct.

-So, their shunning of political correctness and the strictures of others generally is something that Rush and Elton have in common.
+So, their shunning of political correctness and the strictures of others in general is a tendency that Rush and Elton have in common.
 They would also have in common a passion for perfection in what they do.
 Other than that, of-course, they couldn’t talk about politics for ten seconds without disagreeing with one another.
 But that wasn’t relevant to what took place in Palm Beach on June 5th.
 A man and a woman were getting married.
 They could afford the best and wanted Elton John to play at their reception.
 He accepted the gig and played for them, and by all accounts everyone had a great time.
 There’s nothing else to be said, except that it’s refreshing to see at least one occasion on which political differences could be kept in their box and goodwill could be permitted to reign.